October 5-6, 2020

 The conference opened with a heartwarming rendition of John Lennon’s Imagine, brought to life by the all-female a capella group, Mezzo.
 It was an inspiring kick-off for the industry’s Diversity Week activities.

-The dynamic duo of WICT President & CEO, Maria E. Brennan, CAE, and Marva Johnson, WICT Global Board Chair and VP, State Government Affairs – South Region, Charter Communications, rocked their red as they welcomed participants and thanked sponsors for their support of the conference.
-David L. Cohen joined them on stage to deliver remarks about the importance of diversity and inclusion in the industry.
-Cohen serves as Comcast’s Senior Executive Vice President & Chief Diversity Officer, and Comcast NBCUniversal is the Platinum Sponsor of the 2019 WICT Leadership Conference.
+The dynamic duo of WICT President & CEO, Maria E. Brennan, CAE, and Marva Johnson, WICT Global Board Chair and VP, State Government Affairs – South Region, Charter Communications, welcomed participants and thanked sponsors for their support of the conference.
+Comcast’s David L. Cohen joined them on stage to deliver remarks about the importance of diversity and inclusion in the industry.

 Above: Maria E. Brennan & Marva Johnson (left panel); David L. Cohen (right panel).

 Following the opening general session, attendees spent the rest of the morning in a variety of breakout sessions, which included a dynamic array of speakers from a wide variety of business disciplines.

 Above: Scenes from just a few of the breakout sessions attendees could select.